James J. Hill Sapphire: Characteristics

 The Kashmir sapphire weighs 22.66 carats (4.532 g).
 It has a "cornflower color with a velvety texture" and has a "very high degree of transparency."
 It is set within a European-cut diamond surround and mounted in gold.

 History

 The sapphire was originally a part of a $2,200 diamond- and sapphire-adorned necklace.
-It was owned by a vendor identified as Randel, Baremore Billings until it was purchased by James T. Hill in 1886.
+It was owned by a vendor identified as Randel, Baremore Billings until it was purchased by James J. Hill in 1886.
 James then gave the sapphire as a gift to his wife, Mary Hill that same year.
 Three years after Hill's death in 1916, the necklace was split between Hill's six daughters, dividing the central stone and 36 smaller gems between them.
 The sapphire first entered the possession of Gertrude Gavin before she gave it to her sister, Rachel Boeckmann.
 It later entered the possession of Gertrude Ffolliett, granddaughter of Mary Hill.